bmbruno/ez-demo/README.md

  * Edit / delete by clicking on any entry; press _Enter_ to confirm change; _Escape_ to cancel
  * Checklist Mode: add strikethrough to text when copied
  * Import / Export: backup and/or version libraries
- * Coming soon: drag-and-drop re-ordering

 # Version History

+## 1.4.0

+* Bug fix: selecting text during edits no longer triggers drag-and-drop

 ## 1.3.0